Jorge Soler Player Props: Marlins vs. Braves

-Jorge Soler and his .425 on-base percentage over his past 10 games (81 points higher than his season-long percentage), will be in action for the Miami Marlins against the Atlanta Braves and Bryce Elder on April 26 at 7:20 PM ET.
+The Miami Marlins, including Jorge Soler (.143 batting average in his past 10 games), take on starting pitcher Bryce Elder and the Atlanta Braves at LoanDepot park, Tuesday at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Braves.
+In his most recent game he had a hitless performance (0-for-3) against the Cubs.

 Jorge Soler Game Info & Props vs. the Braves